ClaudioESSilva/claudioessilva.github.io/content/post/2020-06-02-backup-your-sql-instances-configurations-to-git-with-dbatools-part-1.md

 Clone your repository to a location where dbatools can write to.

-NOTE: To fully automate this process, I recommend making use of an access token (<a href="https://help.github.com/pt/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line">github</a> \| <a href="https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html">gitlab</a> documentation as examples) instead of user/password as we don't want to be asked for the password when committing the changes.
+NOTE: To fully automate this process, I recommend making use of an access token ([github](https://help.github.com/pt/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) \| [gitlab](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html) documentation as examples) instead of user/password as we don't want to be asked for the password when committing the changes.

 <h3>The list of instances from where we will export the configurations</h3>